eyaskin23/ReversiGame/readMe.md

 - My classes were not too coupled, and it was overall easy to implement a new view into existing code
 - Changes primarily involved updating instances of the original view to use the ReversiView interface.
 - Creation of a new view for the square board was straightforward, and overall integration was smooth.

+IMPORTANT :
+- a valid command line for extra - credit could either be from (but not limited to):

+Square :
+8 human human square
+8 capture capture square
+8 human capture square

+Hex :
+11 human human hex
+11 human capture square